danielssierrac/API_Petstore/README.md

 ___
 > **&#9432;** **Note** You can also use these instructions in other API development consoles of your choice, but some specific options may vary.
 ___
+Below, an image of the Postman interface with the steps that you need to follow:
 <img width="639" alt="Sample 2" src="https://github.com/danielssierrac/API_Petstore/assets/53789669/330408f3-a7cc-457a-bbf7-43baceb8822c">

 1. Open the Postman application and create a new tab.